Ever since I purchased my wheat grinder, I’ve been excited at the idea of making a whole wheat artisan-style bread.

 1:00 PM – 6:45 PM – Bulk Fermentation

-Here’s my favorite part of making artisan-style sourdough loaves: bulk fermentation.
+Here’s my favorite part of making 100% whole wheat sourdough bread: bulk fermentation.
 You can simply let your dough sit for a few hours at room temperature.
 That’s it.

 While your dough sits, it’s working its magic.
 The starter will be eating through the starches in your dough and creating nice gas pockets that will give your bread a light, airy texture in your bake.